Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Introduction

 \section{Introduction}

-With the increasing demand for deploying machine learning models on resource-constrained devices, numerous model optimization techniques have been explored.
-Among these approaches, quantization~\cite{han2016deep, DBLP:journals/corr/abs-1806-08342}, pruning~\cite{han2016deep, DBLP:conf/iclr/ZhuG18}, and knowledge distillation~\cite{hinton2015distilling} have proven effective in reducing model footprint, latency, and energy consumption.
-Quantization, in particular, stands out as one of the most popular methods, enabling the deployment of deep neural networks with hardware-accelerated low-precision arithmetic.
+With the increasing demand for deploying machine learning models on resource-constrained devices, post-training quantization (PTQ)~\cite{Nagel2019DataFreeQT, adaround, frantar-gptq} has been the prevailing choice for model compression, offering high model accuracy with reduced compute and memory usage.
+PTQ enables low-precision arithmetic without any model re-training and with minimal fine-tuning or calibration using only a small unlabeled dataset.

-Uniform affine post-training integer quantization \cite{Nagel2019DataFreeQT, adaround, frantar-gptq} has been the prevailing choice for model compression, offering high model accuracy with reduced compute and memory usage.
-Post-Training Quantization (PTQ) enables the projection of the model to 8-bit or smaller integers without any model re-training and with minimal fine-tuning or calibration using a small unlabeled dataset.
+Multiply-accumulate (MAC) operations are ubiquitous in deep learning models.
+While GPUs with their high concentration of MACs remain the primary computing platform for these workloads, their support for different numerical precisions is inherently limited.
+In contrast, FPGAs offer unparalleled flexibility by supporting arbitrary formats at the bit level, presenting a unique advantage.
+Lately, several quantization works~\cite{fp8, Kuzmin2022FP8QT, noune20228bit} have explored the idea of utilizing 8-bit floating-point (\code{FP8}) representations in lieu of integers.
+Integer formats are often preferred over floating-point alternatives due to their simpler hardware implementation.
+However, as the bit-width of floating-point formats decreases, so do their resource footprints.
+This leads us to hypothesize floating-point MACs with size and throughput akin to their integer counterparts.

-Lately, several works have explored the idea of utilizing 8-bit floating-point (\code{FP8}) representations in lieu of integer quantization, as it provides a better dynamic range with more values close to zero. \citealt{fp8}~introduce two \code{FP8} formats based on the general IEEE 754 standard, reproducing comparable model accuracy on various machine learning models.
-Further, \citealt{Kuzmin2022FP8QT, noune20228bit}~analyze the effect of 8-bit floating-point quantization on deep learning workloads.
-The authors study the design space of various \code{FP8} formats, varying the number of exponent bits, mantissa bits, and the exponent bias to better understand the trade-offs.
+For instance, prior research by Xilinx demonstrated a 7-bit floating-point representation that reduces resource consumption significantly while maintaining comparable or even superior accuracy in comparison to the \code{INT8} format~\cite{Xilinx}.
+This observation makes reduced-precision floating-point arithmetic on FPGAs a practical and valuable choice, especially for models like transformers~\cite{dai-etal-2019-transformer}, which frequently feature numerous outliers in their activation distribution~\cite{xiao2023smoothquant}.